La Digue Island in Seychelles is the definition of paradise!

 Leave the hotel area, stop by the convenience store to buy water and snacks, and make your way to the southern part of the island to discover the different landscapes.

-End the day going to the northern part of the island and enjoy the sunset at Bikini Bottom bar – more on this later!
+End the day by going to the northern part of the island and enjoying the sunset at Bikini Bottom bar – more on this later!

 PARTY AT THE REGGAE BAR

 While the things to do in La Digue are pretty quiet and relaxing, one way to spend a fun-fuelled night is at the Reggae Bar.